apache/buildstream/CONTRIBUTING.rst

 these classes, the *"API Private"* symbols always come **before** the *"Local Private"* symbols in the class declaration.

-Modules which are not a part of the *"Public API Surface"* have their python files prefixed with a single underscore, and are not imported in BuildStream's the master ``__init__.py`` which is used by plugins.
+Modules which are not a part of the *"Public API Surface"* have their Python files prefixed with a single underscore, and are not imported in BuildStream's the master ``__init__.py`` which is used by plugins.